About SAN policies

-Shut down the target device and change the vDisk mode to standard image or promote the maintenance version to test or production version.
+Shut down the target device and change the virtual disk mode to standard image or promote the maintenance version to test or production version.

 The SAN policy causes the write cache drive to remain offline.
-During boot, the target device determines that the write cache drive is ineligible for use as a write cache and therefore will fail over to server side cache.
+During boot, the target device determines that the write cache drive is ineligible for use as a write cache.
+As a result, it fails over to server side cache.

-When creating a machine template, ensure that it has a similar hard disk drive structure and that it can boot from a vDisk in Private Image mode.
+When creating a machine template, ensure that it has a similar hard disk drive structure.
+The machine template must boot from a virtual disk in private image mode.
 For example: